Maithil Brahmin

+Etymology

+The term Maithil refers to the people of the Mithila region in the Indian subcontinent.
+The community of Brahmins originated from the ancient Kingdom of Mithila were called as Maithil Brahmins.
+The literal meaning of Maithil Brahmin is the Brahmin of Mithila desh.
+The Brahmins from Mithila have been known as Maithil Brahmins since ancient times, when Brahmins were first categorized into ten groups based on region.

 History

 Some of the dynastic families of the Mithila region, such as the Oiniwar dynasty and Khandwal dynasty (Raj Darbhanga), were Maithil Brahmins and were noted for their patronage of Maithil culture.

 In the 1960s and 1970s, the Maithil Brahmins became politically significant in Bihar.
 Binodanand Jha and Lalit Narayan Mishra emerged as prominent political leaders of the community.
 Under the Chief Ministry of Jagannath Mishra, many Maithil Brahmins assumed important political positions in Bihar.